-While President Trump and members of Congress have recently made prescription drug addiction a leading issue, some of the largest problems have been, and still can be, found in the U.S. Capitol.
+While President Trump and members of Congress have recently made prescription drug addiction a leading issue, some of the highest rates of addiction have been, and still can be, found in the U.S. capital.
 The number of drug overdose deaths, which are mostly from prescription drugs, has increased by more than 55 percent since 1999.
 According to a 2014-2015 National Drug Survey on Drug Use and Health, 70,000 D.C. residents suffered from substance dependence or a substance use disorder.
 Teens and young adults have been impacted as well.
 In 2015, 13.5 percent of D.C. students took a prescription drug without receiving a doctor’s authorization.
 Notably, female students reported the highest prescription drug misuse, with 4,035 cases in 2015.

 A 2017 WalletHub report ranked the District of Columbia number one for drug use and addiction.
 The report further showed that D.C. ranked first nationally in the percentage of adults who needed but did not receive treatment for prescription drug use.
 Additionally, D.C. ranked second in the percentage of teens and adults who admitted to prescription drug use in the past year.

-Opioid painkillers are the most widely abused prescription medication, known for their euphoric qualities.
-The non-medical and recreational use of opioid prescriptions can lead to tolerance as well as withdrawal symptoms when it is no longer being used.
+Opioid painkillers are the most widely abused prescription medication in the District, as they are known for their euphoric qualities.
+The non-medical and recreational use of opioid prescription medications can lead to tolerance as well as withdrawal symptoms when they are no longer being used.
 Methadone and buprenorphine are opiate drugs prescribed to recovering heroin addicts as part of medication-assisted treatment, but can also cause tolerance and addiction over time.

-Central depressants are abused for their hypnotic and sedative qualities.
+Individuals abuse central nervous system (CNS) depressants for their hypnotic and sedative qualities.
 While they are believed to be safe for short-term medical use, long-term medical use is controversial and recreational use can be life-threatening.

-Prescription stimulants are the third most abused class.
+Prescription stimulants are the third most abused class in DC.
 They are sometimes used by recreational drug users as an alternative to methamphetamine.
 Stimulant abuse can lead to dependence over time and may require medical detox and additional treatment to enable recovery.

 The first step in most prescription drug treatments is detoxification.
-Addiction therapy is then introduced to identify the behavior and circumstances that addicts are most vulnerable in.
-Identifying contribution factors and how to manage these situations in a positive manner is a critical part of recovery.
-Specialized care may be necessary depending on which prescription drugs one is addicted to, and the condition of their physical and mental health.
+We then introduce addiction therapy to help clients identify the behavior and circumstances that encourage addiction.
+Identifying these contributing factors and understanding how to manage these situations in a positive manner is a critical part of recovery.
+Specialized care may be necessary depending on the type of drug addiction and the condition of the client's physical and mental health.